 Social security, Medicare, and withheld income tax.
-File Form 941 for the second quarter of 2003.
-Deposit any undeposited tax.
-(If your tax liability is less than \$2,500, you can pay it in full with a timely filed return.)
+File Form 941 for the second quarter of 2008.
+Deposit or pay any undeposited tax under the accuracy of deposit rules.
+If your tax liability is less than \$2,500, you can pay it in full with a timely filed return.
 If you deposited the tax for the quarter in full and on time, you have until August 11 to file the return.